-- i. a description of intern's unsatisfactory performance; - ii. actions needed by the intern to correct the behavior; - iii. the timeline for correcting the problem; and - iv. what action will be taken if the problem is not corrected.
+- a.
+A description of intern's unsatisfactory performance; - b.
+Actions needed by the intern to correct the behavior; - c.
+The timeline for correcting the problem; and - d.
+What action will be taken if the problem is not corrected.

 At the end of this probation period, the TDs will provide a second written statement indicating whether or not the problem has been remediated.
-Both statements will become part of the intern's permanent file and will also be shared with the intern and sent to the Co-Directors of Clinical Training at the intern's graduate institution.
+Both statements will become part of the intern's permanent file and will also be shared with the intern and sent to the Director of Clinical Training (DCT) at the intern's graduate institution.

 iii.
 Issue a decision of "No Cause," which indicates the determination that the intern's actions may not constitute a formal problem, but rather a concern as defined above in the "Definition of Problematic Behavior."
 The awareness of the concern may be sufficient to rectify the issue and may not warrant further formal remediation.
 In this case, the TDs will complete a written statement identifying that a formal review was held and that the claim was dismissed due to "No Cause."
 The TDs will issue this statement within 10 working days of the meeting.
-The statement will be placed in the intern's professional file, emailed to the intern and primary supervisor and based on the TD's discretion, may be sent to the Co-Directors of Clinical Training at the intern's doctoral institution within 10 working days of writing the statement.
+The statement will be placed in the intern's permanent file, emailed to the intern and Primary Supervisor and based on the TD's discretion, may be sent to the Director of Clinical Training (DTC) at the intern's doctoral institution within 10 working days of writing the statement.

-D. If the problem is not rectified through the above processes, the intern's placement within SH-PIC may be terminated.

-- E. If the problem represents gross misconduct or ethical violations that have the potential to cause harm, the intern's placement within SH-PIC may be terminated. - F. The final decision to terminate an intern's placement will be made by the entire Training Committee and will represent a discontinuation of participation by the intern within every aspect of the consortium.
-The Training Committee will make this determination during a meeting convened within a reasonable timeframe following the conclusion of step A or during the regularly scheduled monthly Training Committee meeting, whichever occurs first. - G. The TDs may decide to temporarily suspend an intern's clinical activities or place an intern on paid administrative leave during this period prior to a final decision being made, if warranted. - H. SH-PIC will adhere to the APPIC's Policies on intern dismissal and secure a release from the Match contract.
+- D. If the problem is not rectified through the above processes, the intern's placement within SH-PIC may be terminated. - E. If the problem represents gross misconduct or ethical violations that have the potential to cause harm, the intern's placement within SH-PIC may be terminated. - F. The final decision to terminate an intern's placement will be made by the entire Training Committee and will represent a discontinuation of participation by the intern within every aspect of the consortium.
+The Training Committee will make this determination during a meeting convened within a reasonable time frame following the conclusion of step A of the Formal Review process or during the regularly scheduled monthly Training Committee meeting, whichever occurs first. - G. The TDs may decide to temporarily suspend an intern's clinical activities or place an intern on paid administrative leave during this period prior to a final decision being made, if warranted. - H. SH-PIC will adhere to the APPIC's Policies on intern dismissal and secure a release from the Match contract.